pryv/dev-site/DataTypes.md

 * `id` (identity, TODO: link)
 * `name` (string): A unique name identifying the channel for users.
+* `strictMode` (boolean): If `true`, the system will ensure that timed events in this channel never overlap; if `false`, overlapping will be allowed.
+TODO: I [SGO] suggest we only implement strict mode for a start.
 * `clientData` (item additional data, TODO: link): Additional client data for the channel.
 * `timeCount` (timestamp, TODO: link): Read-only.
 Only optionally returned when querying channels, indicating the total time tracked in that channel since a given reference date and time.

 TODO: example

-### Activity state
+### Activity context

-Activity states are the different possible states the channel's tracked activity can be in.
-States always belong to an activity channel.
+Activity contexts are the possible states or categories you track the channel's activity events into (contexts are always specific to an activity channel).
+Every period event belongs to one context, while mark events can be recorded "off-context" as well.
+Activity contexts follow a hierarchical tree structure: every context can contain "child" contexts (sub-contexts).

 Fields:

 * `id` (identity, TODO: link): Read-only.
-The server-assigned identifier for the state.
+The server-assigned identifier for the context.
-* `name` (string): A name identifying the state for users.
-The name must be unique among the state's siblings in the states structure.
+* `name` (string): A name identifying the context for users.
+The name must be unique among the context's siblings in the contexts tree structure.
 *  `isHidden` (`true` or `false`): Optional.
-Whether the state is currently in use or visible.
+Whether the context is currently in use or visible.
 Default: `true`.
 * `clientData` (item additional data, TODO: link):  Optional.
-Additional client data for the state.
+Additional client data for the context.
 * `timeCount` (timestamp, TODO: link): Read-only.
-Only optionally returned when querying states, indicating the total time spent in that state, including sub-states, since a given reference date and time.
+Only optionally returned when querying contexts, indicating the total time spent in that context, including sub-contexts, since a given reference date and time.
-* `children` (array of activity states): Optional and read-only.
-The state's sub-states, if any.
-This field cannot be set in requests creating a new state: states must be created one by one by design.
+* `children` (array of activity contexts): Optional and read-only.
+The context's sub-contexts, if any.
+This field cannot be set in requests creating a new contexts: contexts are created one by one by design.

 TODO: example

 ### Activity event

+Activity events can be period events, which are associated with a period of time, or mark events, which are just associated with a single point in time:

+* Period events are used to track everything with a duration, like time spent drafting a project proposal, meeting with the customer or staying at a particular location.
+* Mark events are used to track everything else, like a note, a log message, a GPS location, a temperature measurement, or a stock market asset value.

-Like states, events always belong to an activity channel.
-Events can be either state changes or "marks":
+Differentiating them is simple: period events carry a duration, while mark events do not.
+Like contexts, events always belong to an activity channel.

-* State changes are changes of the channel's current state.
-For example, you change your activity from "drafting a proposal" to "meeting with the customer".
-The state associated with a state change event is the new state the channel is in.
-* Marks are punctual events not associated with a state change.
-Examples: simple notes, GPS locations, temperature measurements, stock market asset values, etc. The state associated with a mark event is used as a categorization (for example, you may want to track temperature measurements at various locations in the same activity channel).

 Fields:

 * `id` (identity, TODO: link): Read-only.
 The server-assigned identifier for the event.
 * `time` (timestamp): The event's time.
 * `clientId` (string): A client-assigned identifier for the event when created offline, for temporary reference.
 Only used in batch event creation requests (TODO: link).
-* `type` (`change` or `mark`): `change` for state change events, `mark` for punctual mark events.
-* `stateId`(identity, TODO: link):
+* `contextId`(identity, TODO: link):
-	* For state change events: The value must be either a valid state's id, or `null` meaning "no tracked state".
+	* For period events: The value must be a valid context's id.
+TODO: really???
 	* For mark events: Optional.
-Indicates the particular state the event is associated with, if any.
+Indicates the particular context the event is associated with, if any.
+* `duration`: Optional.
+If present, indicates that the event is a period event.
+Running period events have a duration set to `undefined`.
 * `value`: Optional.
 A JSON object holding a value associated with the event.
 This value object's properties must be booleans, numbers, strings, or null values (no objects allowed).
 * `comment` (string): Optional.
 User comment or note for the event.
 * `clientData` (item additional data, TODO: link):  Optional.
 Additional client data for the event.